The oil and gas industry needs to plan for training and developing personnel to support the burgeoning US LNG export sector, experts say.

 At this writing, the U.S. government has approved four major liquefied natural gas (LNG) export terminal projects and has yet to decide on 21 additional applications for similar facilities.
 Three of the four approved projects are located on the Gulf Coast while the fourth is on the East Coast.

-As the images suggest, the four approved projects will support thousands of jobs during construction and hundreds of jobs once the liquefaction terminals begin operations.
+As the images below suggest, the four approved projects will support thousands of jobs during construction and hundreds of jobs once the liquefaction terminals begin operations.
 In addition, the facilities are expected to spur thousands of more indirect jobs among vendors providing equipment and services during the construction and operations phases.
 LNG exports could create anywhere from 30,431 to 122,462 direct and indirect jobs by 2035, according to a May 2013 report that ICF International conducted for the American Petroleum Institute (API).
 Factoring in induced jobs, which stem from the economic activity of direct and indirect jobholders, the LNG export employment impact ranges from 72,045 to 665,000 new jobs within the period, according to the API-funded study.

 Under the most optimistic scenario, the federal government would approve all of the pending project applications.
 A Houston-based LNG industry executive acknowledges that many of the proposals likely will not be built, but he added that even if only several make the government's cut, they will be significant sources of new employment.